WJ714/Bridginggap-flux/README.md

 ### 📘 Tutorial Guide
+#### 🔗 What is Binder?
+[Binder](https://mybinder.org/) is an open-source service that makes GitHub repositories interactive.
+With just one click, users can launch a virtual compute environment with all dependencies installed.
+It is especially useful for teaching, code demonstrations, and sharing reproducible research.
+We will use binder for this tutorial 2.
 - We will use R script `REddyProc.rmd`
 - Typically it takes > 30 mins to install `REddyProc` package and the dependencies, please use [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/YujieLiu666/FCC_workshop_flux_test/main?urlpath=rstudio).
 It takes < 5 mins to lanuch.
 - We use data from US-Syv for demonstration.
 Please do not change to other sites if you are using REddyProc for the first time.